UU-Human-Evolution/1MB335/Lab1.md

 ```

-This is the end of the lab, please make sure that you did and wrote down the answers to all of the questions.
+This is the end of Lab1, please make sure that you did and wrote down the answers to all of the questions.
 Also, make sure to delete any files that you no longer need - you can copy them somewhere else if you want to keep them.